Noyron RP

 for Space Propulsion

-LEAP 71 is working with partners on theoretical and physical validation of the designs that are generated by our algorithms.
-We work with the world’s leading Additive Manufacturing companies to ensure manufacturability.
+LEAP71 is conducting it’s own tests and is working with partners on the physical validation of the designs generated by Noyron.
+We collaborate with the world’s leading Additive Manufacturing companies to ensure manufacturability.

 Contact us for more information.